The Berkeley Box is a living musical instrument and each has its own unique sound.

 The "stubby" also has higher and brighter bass and tom tones.

-3. HEADS: The standard Berkeley Box playing heads are of 1/8" 3-or-5-ply Aircraft Birch.
+3. HEADS: The standard Berkeley Box playing heads are of 1/8" 5-ply Aircraft Birch

-The Birch is more expensive, slightly warmer in tone, more stable and durable, and perhaps a little "slower".
+The Birch is slightly warmer in tone, more stable and durable, and perhaps a little "slower".

 The Maple/Luaun is a sandwich of traditional tonewoods and performs very well.